The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 |Distance||22 miles (36 km)|

-Italo is a brand of high-speed buses from the Italian train company Nuovo Trasporto Viaggiatori (NTV) offering regular services to popular cities around Italy, such as Rome, Naples, Florence and Milan.
-Among its fleet of buses are the Italo AGV 575, the premier high-speed service reaching speeds up to 186 mph (300 km/h), and the Italo EVO, an eco-friendly bus that can reach speeds up to 150 mph (250 km/h).
-You can choose from the following Italo ticket types when purchasing tickets to Amalfi from Naples: Low Cost, Economy, and Flex.
-Italo offers four different class options: Smart, Comfort, Prima and Club Executive.
-Standard services in all Italo buses include bathrooms, free WiFi, power outlets, reclining leather seats, footrests, snack machines and Italo Live (free onboard entertainment featuring a selection of films, music and games).
-While some amenities may differ based on the class option booked, each bus car is modernly equipped with a high level of comfort.
+Italo is a brand of high-speed buses operated by the Italian train company Nuovo Trasporto Viaggiatori (NTV).
+Its fleet of buses includes the Italo AGV 575, the premier high-speed service reaching speeds up to 186 mph (300 km/h), and the Italo EVO, an eco-friendly bus that can reach a maximum speed of 150 mph (250 km/h).
+Italo offers four different class options, but each bus car is modernly equipped with a high level of comfort.
+You can choose between the Smart, Comfort, Prima and Club Executive classes.
+Standard services in all Italo buses include bathrooms, free WiFi, power outlets, reclining leather seats, footrests, snack machines and Italo Live (free onboard entertainment featuring a selection of movies, music and games).
+Italo offers three types of fares with different prices and flexibility: Low Cost, Economy, and Flex.

 You have a choice from two or three buses from Naples to Amalfi every day of the week, except for Sunday, or around 17 buses available in total every week.
 Most of these buses follow the same route, which is direct.
 These bus tickets may not require a transfer, but the trip has a number of stops, usually around 10.
 Even with all the stops, the bus journey should take around 2h.
 Once in Amalfi, you will have a great choice of experiences at the seaside town, from discovering the many beaches to exploring Amalfi Cathedral.